Macquarie slashes price target on Carnival Corporation & plc [CUK] – find out why.

-Carnival Corporation & plc [NYSE: CUK] jumped around 0.5 points on Wednesday, while shares priced at $23.27 at the close of the session, up 2.20%.
-The company report on June 24, 2021 that Carnival Corporation & plc Provides Second Quarter 2021 Business Update.
+Carnival Corporation & plc [NYSE: CUK] jumped around 0.31 points on 7/1/2021, while shares priced at $23.58 at the close of the session, up 1.33%.
+The company report on July 1, 2021 that Award-Winning “North to Alaska” Program Offers Princess Guests Authentic Local Experiences & Fresh Alaska Seafood for 2021 Summer Season.

 >> 7 Top Picks for the Post-Pandemic Economy <<